CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="InstanceAPI..movePublicIpToInstance"></a>

 ### InstanceAPI~movePublicIpToInstance(id, ip_address) ⇒ <code>Promise</code>
-Moves an owned public ip address from one instance you own to another instance
+Moves an owned public ip address from one instance you own to another instance [PUT]

 **Kind**: inner method of [<code>InstanceAPI</code>](#InstanceAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error